 (oops, not so funny now, is it, but it will have been the last time I really scared you here) (oops, AGAIN)

 Particularly the most advanced new and experimental prostheses come with ever so totally exaggerated expectations.
 If nothing else (bwahaha), THAT may be their main problem (ROFLCOPTER).

-(the iLimb prosthetic hand that is a notorious "object dropper" is advertised to hold expensive smart phones in what is portrayed as rainy environment in a hiking situation; usually, on top of being not reliable to hold any object, myoelectric controls crap out when sweat starts to cover the arm stump, and so many factors that preclude any responsible object holding are all jammed into one single dramatic advertising image.
+(the iLimb prosthetic hand that is a notorious "object dropper" is advertised to hold expensive smartphones in what is portrayed as a rainy environment in a hiking situation; usually, on top of being not reliable to hold any object, myoelectric controls crap out when sweat starts to cover the arm stump and so many factors that preclude any responsible object holding are all jammed into one single dramatic advertising image.
 So the company objectifies us to morons that believe this type of claim.)